 - Get support and training to hone your management and leadership skills.

-- You’ll need at least 5 GCSEs at grades A*-C (9-4) (or Scottish equivalent), which must include English and Mathematics
+- You’ll need at least 5 GCSEs at grades A*-C (9-4) (or Scottish equivalent), which must include English language and Mathematics

 - You must be a United Kingdom national, or Commonwealth citizen, or Dual National.
 Dual Nationality restrictions do apply